crossroadsfpga/enso/docs/index.md

 Ensō is a high-performance streaming interface for NIC-application communication.

 Ensō's design encompasses both *hardware* and *software*.
-The hardware component targets an FPGA-based NIC and implements the Ensō interface.
-The software component uses this interface and exposes a simple communication primitive called [Ensō Pipe](enso_pipe.md).
+The hardware component targets an FPGA[^1] NIC[^2] and implements the Ensō interface.
+The software component uses this interface and exposes a simple communication primitive called [Ensō Pipe](enso_pipes).
 Applications can use Ensō Pipes to send and receive data in different formats, such as raw packets, application-level messages, or TCP-like byte streams.

-*[NIC]: Network Interface Card
+[^1]: FPGAs are reconfigurable hardware devices.
+They can be reconfigured to implement arbitrary hardware designs.
+Here we use an FPGA to implement a NIC with the Ensō interface but the same interface could also be implemented in a traditional ASIC.

+[^2]: Network Interface Cards (NICs) are the hardware devices that connect a computer to the network.
+They are responsible for transmitting data from the CPU to the network and vice versa.

 ## Why Ensō?